nicocvn/hephaistos/README.md

 | ARM      | GCC       | YES | use `GCC_ARM_BAREMETAL` ID                   |
 | TI C2000 | TI CGT    | YES | use `TI_C2000` ID                            |

+The TI C2000 toolchain support is somewhat still experimental.

 ### Note on Linux support ###
 Most Linux distributions are still providing *old* GCC versions (for example, GCC-4.X or GCC-5.X).
 In order to simplify support for modern versions, the toolchain ID `GCC_LINUX_RECENT` should be used to enforce GCC-6.X or GCC-7.X usage.
 It is strongly recommended to use this toolchain for any Linux projects.